第11回 ”Pero” 林 宏行 No Wasted Days〜アンチメインストリームの美学

 Instagram: @ pero_884

-Interview / Kawazoe Mio Born and currently living in Kamakura , Kanagawa Prefecture.
+Interview / Kawazoe Mio Born and living in Kamakura , Kanagawa Prefecture.
 Graduated from the surfing club at University of California, San Diego.
-With a father who was a first generation Japanese surfer, Kawazoe was exposed to overseas culture from an early age.
-From the early 1990s , she lived in San Diego and Malibu, California for 10 years, experiencing the longboard revival.
-After returning to Japan, she became the editor-in-chief of ON THE BOARD and worked on magazine media such as GLIDE .
-Until now, she has used her own network to introduce real California logs and the alternative surf scene to Japan.
+With a father who was a first- generation Japanese surfer, Kawazoe was exposed to overseas culture from an early age.
+From the early 1990s , she lived in San Diego and Malibu, California, for 10 years, experiencing the longboard revival.
+After returning to Japan, she became editor-in-chief of ON THE BOARD and worked on GLIDE and other magazines.
+Using her unique network, she has introduced real California logs and the alternative surf scene to Japan.

 Back to blog